Engineering Education Research Center

-- Foster opportunities for faculty development in teaching excellence.
+- Foster opportunities for faculty and future faculty development in teaching excellence.

 The EERC consists of a Director, Mary Besterfield-Sacre.
 I am a faculty that has both release time and a summer month devoted to the center.
-The center also has two full time staff: Director for Assessment and Director for Distance Learning.
-In addition, it has three faculty associated with the center each that are funded one summer month.
-These three faculty help to operationalize certain school wide initiatives.
-One person works to help with K12 outreach, one person works to help foster innovation and entrepreneurship activities in the engineering school and the other person works towards improving faculty and new faculty development.
-These three faculty are non-tenure stream faculty, who are supported to work beyond their teaching obligations on various STEM educational efforts.
-We also have two technicians that work for us - one for Flipping and one for Distance LEarning Activities.
+The center also has the following: 1.
+Director for Assessment, 2.
+Assistant Director of Professional Development, Director of Special Projects.
+In addition, we have a faculty who is associated with the center that is funded one summer month.
+These individuals help to operationalize certain school wide initiatives.
+One person works to help with professional development of future faculty, one person works to help foster innovation and entrepreneurship activities in the engineering school, and one person helps to assess new programs.
+These individuals are non-tenure stream faculty, who are supported to work beyond their teaching obligations on various STEM educational efforts.
+We also have two technicians that work for us - one for Flipping and Innovation/Entrepreneurship.

 Description of Programming